-A group of West Coast University's Dental Hygiene Students embarked on the trip of a lifetime as the first group of students to attend the International Oral Health trip to Australia!
+West Coast University-Orange County Dental Hygiene students embarked on the trip of a lifetime as the first group to attend the International Oral Health trip to Australia!
 The group of eight students spent two weeks exploring various areas of the region and learning from the local university in Bendigo.

 Upon arrival at La Trobe University, the group received a traditional cultural welcome by the Djadjawurrung tribe.

-"We were welcomed by a local aboriginal group that did a traditional welcome," said STUDENT.
+"We were welcomed by a local aboriginal group that did a traditional welcome," Aubrey Croteau said.
 "The ceremony is meant to help us have safe travels back home and to ward off any evil vibes or anything negative that we may have so that we can enjoy our visit here as well as go back home safe."

 While in Bendigo, the students were able to participate in classes at La Trobe University, observe a clinic at Bendigo Hospital and host an oral health public health fair for the students of La Trobe University.

-"We got to reach out to the different college students from La Trobe and teach them about oral pathology, periodontal disease, and dental caries," said STUDENT.
+"We got to reach out to the different college students from La Trobe and teach them about oral pathology, periodontal disease, and dental caries," Courtney Viola said.

 The group also had the opportunity to explore the Australian countryside.
 While in the bush, they saw kangaroos and rode the Paddle Steamer on the Murray River to learn about the gold rush and history of Bendigo.